FREQUENTLY ASKED QUESTIONS

 DO YOU ACCEPT HEALTH INSURANCE?

 No. Roots is an out-of-network provider with all insurance carriers.
 However, we will provide you with all of the necessary paperwork, after each session, so you can submit to your insurance company for reimbursement.
-In addition, we will pay for your claims to be submitted through SuperBill, to take the stress and time of submitting off of your hands.

 WHAT IS MANUAL PHYSICAL THERAPY?

 Manual physical therapy is a hands on, direct, physical therapy treatment approach.
 Visual and physical examinations and assessments will lead to an individualized hands on treatment to improve mobility, neuromuscular efficiency, performance and reduce pain.
 Manual Therapy is a subset specialty in the Orthopedic realm of physical therapy.

 WHY DOESN'T ROOTS ACCEPT MY INSURANCE?
 HOW DOES SEEING AN OUT-OF-NETWORK PROVIDER BENEFIT ME?

 Roots is an out-of-network provider in order to give you the best quality care, the care that YOU deserve.
 In-network providers are restricted by insurance companies, which means your insurance provider dictates the care you get.
 At Roots, we believe your care should be based off of what YOU need, not the insurance plan you have.

 Okay, we understand that it may be the financial part that is hard to wrap your head around?
 Let's break down the financials of insurance so you can see it isn't quite what it seems...